stevedatadog/katacoda-scenarios/synthetics-cicd/2-cicd/trigger-test.md

 1. Click the **Run Test Now** button in the upper-right corner
 1. Scroll down to **Test Results** and await the results.
 ## Get the Browser Test Id
-Synthetic tests have 9-character alphanumeric public ids in the form of abc-def-ghi.
-You're going to need this to trigger the test using the API.
-You can find this code in the URL of the details page.
-For example, `https://app.datadoghq.com/synthetics/details/vn7-5ys-8jw`.
-Once you have it, set it as an environment variable in the terminal:
+Synthetic tests have alphanumeric public ids in the form of `abc-def-ghi`.
+You're going to need this id to trigger the test using the API.
+You can find it in the URL of the details page.
+For example, in the URL `https://app.datadoghq.com/synthetics/details/vn7-5ys-8jw`, the public id is `vn7-5ys-8jw`.

-`export TEST_PUBLIC_ID=abc-def-ghi`
+`export DD_TEST_PUBLIC_ID=abc-def-ghi`

 Note that the following steps assume that the environment variable `DD_API_KEY` is set to your API key, and `DD_APP_KEY` is set to your Application key.
 The lab already has these variables set.
 You can find your API key in the Datadog app under **Integrations > API Keys**.
 You can find the Application key under **Team > Application Keys**.
 ## Trigger The Test (The Hard Way)